 All staff are encouraged to raise concerns about poor or unsafe practice and potential failures in the school safeguarding regime.
 These concerns will be taken seriously by the senior leadership team.

-For information about how to raise concerns with the senior leadership team or other channels please refer to the Staff Code of Conduct which incorporates the whistleblowing routes available to staff.
+For information about how to raise concerns with the senior leadership team or other channels See staff behaviour (code of conduct) policy, which incorporates the whistleblowing routes available to staff.